 Perch are abundant and very colourful with fish over 3lb being taken

 Roach are abundant with some very large bags being taken in competitions along with fish up to 4lb being recorded.

 Some small brown Trout are sometimes seen in the shallows but seldom ever caught.

-With shallow weedy areas, sandy shores, rocky outcrops and depths up to 70 & more.
-All these great features make Loch Ascog our associations premier water.
+With shallow weedy areas, sandy shores, rocky outcrops and depths up to 70ft & more, all of these great features make Loch Ascog our Associations premier water.
 It is a challenge to fish and will bring a fantastic fishing experience to all levels of skilled specimen anglers.

 ANGLERS ARE REQUESTED TO USE BARBLESS OR CRUSHED BARB HOOKS.